Supreme Court gives ‘last chance’ to Patanjali to show compliance in misleading advertisements case

 The bench had asked the duo to be present in court on Tuesday, a condition they complied with.

-On Wednesday, the bench declined to accept the their apology affidavit.
+On Tuesday, the bench declined to accept their apology affidavit.
 “You have to ensure that your undertaking, which is solemn, should have been adhered to,” the bench said.

 “We can say that we do not wish to accept that the media department does not know about what is happening in this court and it is an island,” the bench added, describing the apology affidavit as “lip service”.